 8. Aga Hamami

 Aga Hamami was built in 1454 and is the oldest Turkish bath in Istanbul.
-Located in the Cihangir district of Beyoglu, Hamam is very close to the boutique hotels in the vicinity.
+Located in the Cihangir district of Beyoglu, the hamam is very close to the boutique hotels in the vicinity.

-The price of a traditional Turkish bath experience at Aga Hamami is 40 Euros.
-Aga Hamami is ranked as the best Turkish bath in Taksim by many travel platforms.
+Turkish bath prices in Aga Hammam vary between 50 Euros and 80 Euros in 2024.
+Aga Hammam is ranked as the best Turkish bath in Taksim by many travel platforms.

 9. Aziziye Hamami